CRAWFORD PHD COVID-19 INFO

 The CartoGIS Services team continues to offer its usual range of mapping, visualisation, and GIS consultation services, which are free for staff and HDR students in the ANU College of Asia and the Pacific.
 They are in the process of developing an Online Introduction to GIS course, and will provide more information on this course in due course.
 The team's phones have been forwarded to our mobiles and we are available for consultation via Zoom.

-ANU's COVID-19 advice page appears to be a portal to ANU's other COVID-19 pages and includes info on wellbeing, working from home, research information, financial assistance, community support and more.
+ANU's COVID-19 advice page is a portal to ANU's other COVID-19 pages and includes info on wellbeing, working from home, research information, financial assistance, community support and more.